playcanvas/blog/_posts/2015-07-14-humble-game-making-bundle.markdown

 ## Questions and Chat

-If you're struggling with a problem, hit up the [answers site](http://answers.playcanvas.com) to ask the community.
-If you just want to chat about the game your making try our [forum](https://forum.playcanvas.com).
+If you're struggling with a problem, hit up the [forum](https://forum.playcanvas.com) to ask the community.

 ## PLAYHACK and Game Making Contests